Mike Jenkins (American football): 2008 season

-The Dallas Cowboys traded up with the Seattle Seahawks moving from the 28th to the 25th position, in exchange for a fifth ((#163-Owen Schmitt) and seventh ((#235-Brandon Coutu) round draft choices, in order to select Jenkins in the first round of the 2008 NFL Draft.
+The Dallas Cowboys traded up with the Seattle Seahawks moving from the 28th to the 25th position, in exchange for a fifth (#163-Owen Schmitt) and seventh (#235-Brandon Coutu) round draft choice, in order to select Jenkins in the first round of the 2008 NFL draft.
 On July 26, he signed a $9.725 million contract with $6.75 million guaranteed, including a $3.1 million signing bonus.

-He was used mainly as a slot cornerback, starting 3 of his 14 games played.
-He finished the season with 22 tackles (17 solo), 6 passes defensed and one interception (returned for a touchdown).
+He was used mainly as a slot cornerback, starting three of his 14 games played.
+He finished the season with 22 tackles (17 solo), six passes defensed and one interception (returned for a touchdown).

 2009 season

 In 2009, Jenkins and fellow cornerback Orlando Scandrick competed in training camp and in the beginning of the regular season for the starter position.
 In week 3 against the Carolina Panthers he registered an interception, which helped him earn the starting job over Scandrick who focused on the slot corner position.
 He also established himself as a coverage corner by intercepting three passes in his first few starts.
-In a playoff loss to the Minnesota Vikings, he was ineffective on two plays, allowing wide receiver Sidney Rice to score 2 touchdowns.
+In a playoff loss to the Minnesota Vikings, he was ineffective on two plays, allowing wide receiver Sidney Rice to score two touchdowns.